General Internal Medicine

 Nicholas Berbari, MD

 Dr Nicholas Berbari, MD, FACP is a graduate of Stony Brook School of Medicine 1993 and completed his Internal Medicine Residency training 1993-1996 and Chief Residency in 1997.
 Board Certified in Internal Medicine since 1997.
-Dr Berbari directed the Ambulatory Care Clerkship at the Winthrop Campus for over four years from 2010-2014 and served as Associate Program Director of the IM residency Program from 2003-2013.
+Dr Berbari directed the Ambulatory Care Clerkship at the NYU Winthrop Campus for over four years from 2010-2014 and served as Associate Program Director of the IM residency Program from 2003-2013.

-He is currently the Senior Associate Program Director of the Internal Medicine Residency Program and enjoys teaching and mentoring Internal medicine residents and our Winthrop Campus students in various inpatient and outpatient settings.
-He was awarded the department of medicine Outstanding Attending of the year in 2003-2004, was recognized as one of Castle Connolly’s Top Doctors, Internal Medicine 2009 through 2014, and served as Winthrop Gala Medical Chairman in 2012.
+He is currently the Senior Associate Program Director of the Internal Medicine Residency Program and enjoys teaching and mentoring Internal medicine residents and our NYU Winthrop Campus students in various inpatient and outpatient settings.
+He was awarded the department of medicine Outstanding Attending of the year in 2003-2004, was recognized as one of Castle Connolly’s Top Doctors, Internal Medicine 2009 through 2014, and served as NYU Winthrop Gala Medical Chairman in 2012.
 Dr Berbari also works on research project presentations with our students and residents which have been presented locally and nationally.

-He also serves on multiple committees at Winthrop University Hospital and at the Stony Brook SOM where he is a faculty senator of the Executive Committee.
+He also serves on multiple committees at NYU Winthrop Hospital and at the Stony Brook SOM where he is a faculty senator of the Executive Committee.
 Dr Berbari is an active member of AAIM/APDIM and a Fellow and Faculty of the American College of Physicians.

 Associate Professor of Clinical Medicine Stony Brook School of Medicine